-The user code contained within Flash memory is protected against external access by using the On-Chip Debugger.
+The user code contained within Flash memory can be protected against external access by using the On-Chip Debugger.
 Programming the FRP Flash option bit prevents reading of the user code using the On-Chip Debugger.
-For more details, see the [Flash Option Bits](#) chapter on page 124 and the [On-Chip Debugger](#) chapter on page 139.
+For more information, see the [Flash Option Bits](#) chapter on page 124 and the [On-Chip Debugger](#) chapter on page 139.